ComposableFi/composable/.nix/README.md

 Because we use cachix, build as fast as binary.

-Also Rust(and Go) are projects with tendency toward deterministic builds.
+Also Rust(and Go) are projects with a tendency toward deterministic builds.